Connect with others who understand.

 • Stay hydrated by drinking cool water throughout the day.

-Members of MyLupusTeam have shared the following suggestions for managing their sweating and hot flashes:
+Members of MyLupusTeam have shared these additional suggestions for managing sweating and hot flashes:

 • Consume cold treats like popsicles and smoothies.

-On MyLupusTeam, the social network and online support group for people living with lupus, members talk about a range of experiences — both medical and personal.
-Sweating is one of the most discussed topics.
+On MyLupusTeam, the social network and online support group for people living with lupus, more than 225,000 members talk about a range of experiences — both medical and personal.

 Do you experience hot flashes or excessive sweating?
 How do you handle your hot flashes, heat sensitivity, and excessive sweating?
-Share your experiences in the comments below or join the conversation on MyLupusTeam.
+Share your experiences in the comments below, or join the conversation on your Activities page.

 All updates must be accompanied by text or a picture.